githubEdit

 • Flexible Transport: Supports both gRPC and HTTP protocols

-• Batching: Aggregates multiple Flow Traces before sending to reduce network overhead
+• Batching: Aggregates multiple Flow Trace Spans before sending to reduce network overhead

 • Backpressure Handling: Queues Flow Traces if the backend is unavailable